Image

 UnHYPED icon

-Following a surge in youth vaping in 2019, the Tobacco Control Program launched a unique campaign to reach the teen audience and convey the serious risks of vaping.
+In response to the 2019 youth vaping epidemic, the Tobacco Control Program launched a unique campaign to reach the teen audience and convey the serious risks of vaping.

 The Problem: